Difference between Acupuncture and Physiotherapy

 Acupuncture and physiotherapy are distinct therapeutic approaches, each with its own history, techniques, and areas of application.
 However, they can sometimes overlap, particularly when physiotherapists integrate acupuncture techniques into their treatment regimens.
 Here are the primary differences between acupuncture and physiotherapy:

-Acupuncture: Originating in ancient China over 2,500 years ago, acupuncture is a foundational component of Traditional Chinese Medicine (TCM).
+Acupuncture: Originated in ancient China over 2,500 years ago, and is a foundational component of Traditional Chinese Medicine (TCM).
 It is based on the concept of Qi (pronounced “chi”), the vital life energy, and its flow through meridians or pathways in the body.

-Physiotherapy: Originating in Western medicine, physiotherapy (or physical therapy in some regions) has roots in ancient civilizations like Greece and Egypt but has been refined and developed primarily in the last two centuries.
+Physiotherapy: While it originated in Western medicine, physiotherapy (or physical therapy in some regions) has roots in ancient civilizations like Greece and Egypt.
+It has been refined and developed primarily in the last two centuries.
 It focuses on the assessment, maintenance, and restoration of physical function and performance.

 Acupuncture: Central to acupuncture is the balance of Yin and Yang and the flow of Qi.
 Acupuncturists insert fine needles into specific points to balance this energy, aiming to treat various ailments.

-Physiotherapy: Physiotherapy is grounded in biomechanics, anatomy, physiology, and neurology.
-Treatment methods aim to improve movement, strength, and function.
+Physiotherapy: Physiotherapy uses biomechanics, anatomy, physiology, and neurology.
+Treatment methods improve movement, strength, and function.
 Therapists use techniques such as manual therapy, exercise prescription, electrotherapy, and education about body mechanics.

 Acupuncture: Primarily involves inserting fine, sterile needles into specific acupuncture points.
 The choice of points depends on the patient’s symptoms and the underlying TCM diagnosis.